-According to Act CV of 2004 (NDA) on the national defence and the Hungarian Defence Forces active military service personnel include professional, contract and voluntary reservist soldiers, a new category of voluntary reservists in peacetime.
-Any Hungarian citizen who is a graduate of a civilian or military high school can voluntarily apply professional officer rank in military service.
+Other two categories of reserve the trained reserve and potencional reserve (compulsory conscript) for the war time readiness Any Hungarian citizen who is a graduate of a civilian or military high school can voluntarily apply professional officer rank in military service.
 The contract soldier serves professionally and voluntarily for a definite time.
-Article 6 of NDA stipulates that only in emergency situation and in preventive defence situation based on the decision of the Parliament, every major (above 18 years of age) male person bearing Hungarian citizenship and living on the territory of the Republic of Hungary, shall be liable to military service.
+Article 6 of NDA stipulates that only in emergency situation and in preventive defence situation based on the decision of the Parliament, every major (above 18 years of age) male person bearing Hungarian citizenship (who may also have other citizenship) and living on the territory of the Republic of Hungary, shall be liable to military service.
 Liability to military service starts with reaching the age of 18 and terminates on the 31 December of the year in which the person is reaching the age of 40 (military age).